gramineproject/gramine/Documentation/devel/encfiles.rst

   incorrect GMACs and/or encryption keys) when it was only partially written to storage due to a fatal error (e.g., abrupt app termination).
-Similar to Intel SGX SDK’s recovery mechanism, Gramine uses a "shadow" recovery file and a ``has_pending_write`` flag in the metadata node to manage write transactions.
+Similar to Intel SGX SDK’s recovery mechanism, Gramine uses a "shadow" recovery file and a "has-pending-write" flag in the metadata node's ``feature_flags`` field to manage write transactions.
 During file flush, cached blocks about to change are saved to the recovery file.
 If an encrypted file is opened with the flag set, a recovery process reverts partial changes using the recovery file, restoring the last known good state.
 The "shadow" recovery file is cleaned up on file close.
 Note that enabling this feature can impact performance due to additional writes to the shadow file on each flush.
+For backward compatibility, when an older encrypted file (without ``feature_flags`` in its metadata) is opened, its in-memory metadata structure is automatically updated to the new format for accessibility and saved in the new format upon a write.

   .. note ::
      This feature is not tested in CI due to the difficulty of reliably